On your marks Bridgend County

-Ogi’s full fibre broadband is coming to Maesteg, Pencoed and Porthcawl – get ready to go ultrafast!
+Ogi’s full fibre broadband is coming to Maesteg, Pencoed and Porthcawl.
+Get ready to go ultrafast!

-We’re Ogi – Wales’s home-grown broadband company – here to power-up communities like Caerau, Cwmfelin, Garth, Llangynwyd, Maesteg, Nantyffyllon, Pencoed and Porthcawl with our ultrafast full fibre broadband.
+We’re Ogi.
+Wales’s home-grown broadband company, here to power-up communities like Caerau, Cwmfelin, Garth, Llangynwyd, Maesteg, Nantyffyllon, Pencoed and Porthcawl with our ultrafast full fibre broadband.
 It’s next generation stuff, ready to keep you working, entertained and connected in your community.
-So whether you’re a ‘Spare Room CEO’, a ‘Season Binger’ or a ‘Bandwidth Beast’, there’s an Ogi package that’s just right for you.
+Starting at 150Mbps download speeds our Ogi’s service is ultrafast and ultra-reliable.

 The full fibre advantage

-We’re bringing fibre power right to the door – bypassing those little connections and installing a brand new network ready for all the streaming you could ever wish for, today and well into the future.
+We’re bringing fibre power right to the door – bypassing those little connections and installing a brand new broadband network ready for all the streaming you could ever wish for, today and well into the future.

 Building a full fibre network takes a lot of planning, some digging and sometimes a little disruption.
 But don’t worry, if we need to work in your street, it should only take a few weeks and, once it’s in, your full fibre network is capable of being up-cycled continually, so you won’t be seeing our diggers again for a very long time (unless we need to quickly repair something, of course).